Newpark Comprehensive School: Newpark Academy of Music

-Founded in 1978 to provide much needed music school facilities in south Dublin, Newpark Academy of Music, formerly Newpark Music Centre, now caters for over 1000 students and is one of the largest public music schools in Dublin.
+Founded in 1978 to provide music school facilities in south Dublin, Newpark Academy of Music, formerly Newpark Music Centre, now caters for over 1000 students and is one of the largest public music schools in Dublin.
 While the emphasis is on learning music for enjoyment, students and choirs from the Academy have been successful in competitions throughout the country.
-All exam syllabi are covered up to and including diploma level and several specialised courses not available in other music schools are offered.

 As a founder member of the International Association of Schools of Jazz (IASJ), Newpark Academy of Music established its Jazz and Contemporary Music Department in 1986 and is now recognised as the primary centre for jazz and jazz related music education in the country.
-The staff is drawn from the greatest performers and teachers from Ireland and abroad, ensuring that students are kept up to date with the latest musical techniques, concepts and trends.

 Newpark Sports Centre

 Newpark Sports Centre was built in 1973 with the sole purpose of providing a modern Physical Education facility for the school.
 Since then, the centre has developed into a multi-purpose facility providing a range of activities for the local community.
 Its sports facilities include: